2 Spooky Black Chickens That Real Farmers Can’t Afford

 PHOTO: julochka/Flickr

-Both breeds have been imported by rare-chicken breeder Greenfire Farms in Midway, Fla.
+Both breeds have been imported by rare-chicken breeder Greenfire Farms in Midway, Florida.
 Owner Paul Bradshaw, who has been working with rare breeds since 2007, is attracted to these chickens because of their “un-chicken-like, exotically beautiful and vaguely sinister appearance.”
 He continues: “In a world of beige Ford Fiestas, the Cemani are black Lamborghinis.”

 Subscribe now